dcunited001/dcunited001.github.io/_posts/2017-06-05-international-trends-2020-universal-basic-income.md

 need for UBI that is exigent, but the need to handle unavoidably high rates of unemployment.

-> But, I'm not trying to win a popularity contest here.

 <a name="why-does-silicon-valley-care-so-much" />

 ### [Why Does Silicon Valley Care So Much?](#why-does-silicon-valley-care-so-much)

+> I'm not trying to win a popularity contest here.

 Why do you hear so much from Silicon Valley entrepreneurs about UBI?
 Because they recognize the effects their products will unavoidably